 Eye disorders – Occasional: dry eyes (possibly leading to eye irritations in people who wear contact lenses), impaired vision (e.g. blurred vision), feeling of pressure behind the eyes.

 Ear and labyrinth disorders – Rare cases of tinnitus, hearing disorders found.

-Musculoskeletal and bone disorders – Frequent musculoskeletal discomfort and pain (including shoulder pain/stiffness).
-The use of LHRH-agonists may be associated with decreased bone density and may lead to osteoporosis and an increased risk of bone fracture.
+Musculoskeletal and bone disorders – Frequent: musculoskeletal discomfort and pain (including shoulder pain/stiffness).
+The use of GnRH-agonists may be associated with decreased bone density and may lead to osteoporosis and an increased risk of bone fracture.
 The risk of skeletal fracture increases with the duration of therapy.

 In the initial phase of treatment with buserelin, ovarian cysts may develop (see also section 4.4).
 For preparation of ovulation induction, however, no negative effect on the course of stimulation has been reported so far.

 In-vitro fertilization/embryo transfer programmes and similar assisted reproduction procedures carry inherent risks, e.g. increased occurrence of ectopic pregnancies, miscarriages or multiple pregnancies; this also applies where buserelin is used as adjunctive therapy.
 The fact that follicle recruitment may be increased under buserelin treatment (especially in the case of polycystic ovaries) may, however, in some patients also represent a desirable effect.

 Combined use of buserelin with gonadotropins may bear a higher risk of ovarian hyperstimulation syndrome (OHSS) than the use of gonadotropins alone (see also section 4.4).

 Degeneration of uterine fibroids in women with uterine fibroids.